abpframework/abp/docs/en/Community-Articles/2023-03-20- IdentityUser-Relationships/Post.md

 );
 ```

-`UI.Lookup.Url` option takes a URL to get list of departments to select on edit/create forms.
+The `UI.Lookup.Url` option takes a URL to get the list of departments to select on the edit/create forms.
 This endpoint can be a typical controller, an auto API controller or any type of endpoint that returns a proper JSON response.

 Create a `Departments` folder in the `IdentityRelationship.Application.Contracts` project of your solution and add the `DepartmentDto` class in it